Myths and Facts of Rheumatoid Arthritis

 Did you know that there are over 100 types of arthritis’?
 Heck, neither did I!
 I just googled it then because I knew there was at least 2.

 I think the most common misconception is that rheumatoid arthritis symptoms improve or get worse according to the weather.
-Well, I can tell you that for me, it does not.
+Well, I can tell you that for me and many others, it does not.
 Rain, hail or sunshine, ’tis the same.
 The only thing that determines whether or not symptoms are good or bad is medication.
 MEDS!
 Yes, thank goodness for meds.
+But there are plenty of those living with Rheumatoid Arthritis who are affected by the weather.
+This all depends on the climate in which you live.

 I think for most outsiders, the concern is if they might get it.
 Is it contagious?
 How did you get it?
 Well, I don’t really know how I got it.
 There is no definitive answer for what triggers rheumatoid arthritis.
 It just happens.
 Apparently, your chances of getting it are increased if you are a smoker or have a family history of rheumatoid arthritis but guess what?
 I tick neither or those boxes so am I lucky or am I lucky??